Hidancloud/lichess_bot_research/README.md

   - Run *src/main.py* (you may have to shift lichess to another monitor) to play exactly one rated game.

   Feel free to change any bot related stuff in stockfish_config.yaml (by default custom_stockfish is used in src/main.py)

+Demo is available at twitch.tv/hidancloud (you can watch VODs if they are available)